Going to a Music Festival Alone – How to Make Friends, Stay Safe, & Have a Great Time

 Is it normal to go to a music festival alone?

-Yes, it’s actually completely normal!
+Yes, going to a music festival alone is actually completely normal!
 At first, I thought it would be normal for me because I’m a solo traveler and I’m kind of used to such experiences.
 However, at Afro Nation, I met so many people who were also going alone, and even some who were traveling alone for the first time too.

 Is it safe to go to a music festival by yourself?